Aquanite/libhydrix/README.md

 ## License

 libhydrix is licensed under the GPL v3 License.
-See [LICENSE](https://github.com/AzureianGH/libhydrix/blob/main/LICENSE) for more information.
+See [LICENSE](https://github.com/Aquanite/libhydrix/blob/main/LICENSE) for more information.

+# Community

+A discord server is available for those who wish to discuss libhydrix, ask questions, or get help.
+Join the server [here](https://discord.gg/TfmWCaVYXj).